- Local groups

 If you let us know you won't be able to earn all of the required points by the end of your reporting period, we'll take your circumstances into consideration and help you establish a new schedule.

-Please contact EAC's certification program administrator for more information.
+Please contact Editors Canada's Professional Standards Manager for more information.

 If I've earned 100 points, can I submit my credential maintenance reporting form before the end of my five-year reporting period?